khaira777/khaira777/README.md

 </div>

 <div align="center">
+I am familiar with:
+ - C#
+ - C
+ - C++
+ - Java
+ - Python
+ - MEAN stack
-I love 👨‍💻 web developement.
-Checkout my tournament website
+ Checkout tournament website
 <a href="https://tornado-runnergy.herokuapp.com/" target="_blank">TORNADO🌪️</a>
  that I made with my Runnergy group in November 2020.
 This is made using Express, Node.JS and MongoDB.